apollo

 Severe

-How does the drug interact with Minesse Tablet 28's:
+How does the drug interact with Minesse Tablet:

 How to manage the interaction:

-Although taking Exemestane and Minesse Tablet 28's together can cause an interaction, it can be taken if a doctor has suggested it.
+Co-administration of Minesse Tablet with Amprenavir can result in an interaction, but it can be taken if a doctor has advised it.
 Do not stop using any medications without a doctor's advice.

-How does the drug interact with Minesse Tablet 28's:
+How does the drug interact with Minesse Tablet:

 Carfilzomib can cause serious blood clots and taking it with ethinyl estradiol may enhance the risk.